JackJPowell/uc-intg-manager/README.md

 - **Release Notes Viewer**: Click on any version number to view detailed release notes from GitHub
 - **Beta Release Support**: Enable beta releases in settings to see and install pre-release versions
-- **Version Selection**: Choose specific versions to install instead of only the latest
+- **Version Selection**: Choose specific versions to install or downgrade to any previous version
-- **Rollback Capability**: Install previous versions if needed
+- **Rollback Capability**: Install previous versions if needed, with full downgrade support
+- **Flexible Version Management**: Select any available version from the dropdown menu, not just the latest

 <img width="500" alt="release" src="https://github.com/user-attachments/assets/1fcf8253-b1f1-468d-9894-4e4493680bce" /> <img width="500" height="257" alt="version" src="https://github.com/user-attachments/assets/bf4aaf89-e96e-4a82-9aa3-d9a5591d0862" />